EmanuelBender/GoogleSheet_Inventory_System/README.md

 **Build Profile (PROFILES sheet):**
 - Create a profile by adding a header and entering ID and amount of each item.
 The rest is automatic.
-- find your Profile via the search bar.
+- OVERVIEW SHEET: find your Profile via the search bar.
 - click the BUILD PROFILE button and follow prompts.
 - Building a profile means: it subtracts the components from the INVENTORY sheet and shows us a report on profile cost, stats and success.